-The UP K22 is in the certification process for motorised Paragliding.
+The UP K23 is not certified for motorised Paragliding.

-If you wish to fly your UP K22 with a motor please get in touch with the manufacturer of the engine unit, with UP International GmbH and with the governing body for ultralight flying in your area, to check on certification of this configuration.
+If you wish to fly your UP K23 with a motor please get in touch with the manufacturer of the engine unit, with UP International GmbH and with the governing body for ultralight flying in your area, to check on certification of this configuration.